 about the work

 Ondes was born when four very different people, representing six nationalities and four different and areas of study, met in Paris.
-Taylor Smith, an American artist-in-residence at the Fondation des États-Unis at the time (currently at the 6b) in Paris, was introduced to Nora Assendorp (Germany/Netherlands) and Maria Joana Pinto (Portugal), two molecular neuroscientists (PhD candidate and Post-doc respectively), as well as Patrick Torbey (France/Lebanon), a molecular biologist finishing his PhD.
+Taylor Smith, an American artist-in-residence in Paris, was introduced to Nora Assendorp (Germany/Netherlands) and Maria Joana Pinto (Portugal), two molecular neuroscientists (PhD candidate and Post-doc respectively), as well as Patrick Torbey (France/Lebanon), a molecular biologist finishing his PhD.
 Quite naturally, we all started talking about organic forms.
 This large-scale, mixed-media painting was the centerpiece of two of Taylor’s recent solo exhibitions: Symbiosis (2018) and How to Capture Flow (2019).
 Within the two-dimensional space of the canvas, microscopic images recorded by Maria are fused with aerial images of destroyed landscapes taken by photographer and environmental activist J Henry Fair, in addition to Taylor’s own personal images of natural patterns (the veins of tropical leaves, bark patterns…).
 The aesthetic parallels between these microscopic, macroscopic and aerial images of our planet’s landscapes and life forms, taken by five different people, are uncanny and merit both scientific and artistic explanations.
 Our personal associations to these forms and patterns are subjective and, throughout the exhibition, spurred a variety of interpretations amongst visitors.
 However, everyone recognized that the dominant subject of this painting is the brain.

 The idea for the final composition begin with an image from Maria of a primary culture of rat hippocampal neurons taken with a confocal microscope.
 Maria’s image was taken for a project that aimed to explore the mechanisms leading to the formation of new synapses, in particular the presynaptic side of synaptic contacts.
 These presynaptic bouttons are assembled during development along neuronal ramifications (in the original image as long threads in gray, stained for tubulin).
 This image was then mixed with photographs from bioluminescent bacterial cultures created with Patrick.
 Taylor used different concentrations of bacteria to paint directly onto an agar gel petri dish with Patrick’s help, using a variety of tools.
 These bacteria contain exogenous DNA that code for enzymes and reagents involved in a chemical reaction that produces turquoise light.
 After leaving the bacteria to grow overnight, colonies emerged forming mesmerizing glowing patterns in the agar dishes that were then photographed by Patrick.